-The best way to check whether a property is affected by an Overlay is to view the planning scheme overlay mapping online at: Online Mapping - Scenic Rim Regional Council or talk to Council's Planning team.
+The best way to check whether a property is affected by an Overlay is to view the ePlan and mapping on Council's website or talk to Council's Planning team.
 If your property is affected by an Overlay, please refer to section 5.10 Categories of Development and Assessment - Overlays which will help determine whether the Overlay means planning approval is required.